 Air Travel Consumer Reports

 - Air Travel Consumer Report issued January 2020

 How the Report is Organized

 The report is divided into the following sections:

 - Flight Delays

 - Airline Reports of the Loss, Injury, or Death of Animals During Air Transportation

 - Customer Service Reports to the Transportation Security Administration

-The sections that deal with flight delays, mishandled baggage and oversales are based on data collected by the Department's Bureau of Transportation Statistics.
+The sections that deal with flight delays, mishandled baggage, wheelchairs and scooters; and oversales are based on data collected by the Department's Bureau of Transportation Statistics.